imink-app/f-API/README.md

 ## Usage

-You can use the f API already used in imink.
+You can use the f API that I have deployed. it is now used for the imink client.

 **URL:** `POST` `https://api.imink.app/f`